- Counseling and Higher Education

 CAHE Graduate Assistantship Interview Day

 We coordinate interviews for graduate assistantships (GA) for prospective and current CAHE students with departments across campus.
 These positions provide valuable experiences in the field of higher education and student affairs and/or counseling while helping cover the cost of graduate school.
 They include full tuition waivers and competitive monthly stipends (students are responsible for fees).
 Assistantships offered by Residential Life also include apartments, meal plans and parking.

 Students interview for positions at our virtual CAHE GA Interview Day.

-The next interview day will take place on Thursday, March 9, 2023.
+The next interview day will take place in March 2024.
 For more information, please contact email@example.com.

 You can participate in interview day if you're:

 - A prospective, admitted or current student in the master's of higher education and student affairs program (you don't have to be admitted).

 - An admitted or current student in the master's of counseling program.

 - February 2024: Registration open.